Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Parenting Educator and Coach

-My 3 best tips on how to prepare for divorce and keep it peaceful:
+My 3 best tips on how to prepare for divorce for men and women to keep it peaceful:

 1. Get your support team in place.